zombieCraig/stk-code/README.md

 -- The SuperTuxKart development team.

+## CANBus Modifications
+This version of STK has been modified so that when you drive around the course, CANBus messages are sent to vcan0.
+Some work has been done to add CAN interfaces to the input screen as well.
+Right now the CANBus messages are hard coded.
+This game was used for the Hungry Hungry Hackers (H3) CTF event in 2014.

+What is working:
+* Sends CANBus packets to vcan0 for every command the vehicle takes
+* Has an input config screen and icon for adding CANBus interfaces
+TODO:
+* Accept reading from CAN to work as input to the vehicle
+* Each kart should have it's own unique packets specified in the vehicles XML config
+* Multiplayer support

+Realistically I will not have time to get to the TODO area but that was the original goals of this project.
+Any questions contact craig at theialabs.com

 ##Hardware Requirements
 * You need a 3D graphics card.
 (NVIDIA GeForce 8xxx and higher, ATI Radeon HD 4xxx and higher or Intel HD 3000 and higher)